magowiz/devildex/README.md

     cd devildex
     ```

-2.  **Install dependencies:**
+2.  **Install Python packages:**
     ```bash
     poetry install
     ```

 ## How to Run

-Once the dependencies are installed, you can run the application with:
+Once everything is installed, you can run the application with:

 ```bash
 poetry run devildex